stfab/my-website/_posts/2023-03-01-i-tested-github-copilot.markdown

 ---
 layout: post
 title: "I Tested GitHub Copilot and This Happened"
 description: "Wondering if GitHub Copilot is right for you?
-In this article, I share my thoughts and experiences after using the tool for 30 days.
-Discover best practices and insights to help you make an informed decision."
+In this article, I share my thoughts and experiences after using the tool for 30 days."
 author: "Fabian Stadler"
 categories: [tech,journal]
 tags: [tools]